atulkkale/validify/README.md

 prdxn-dev-framework
 ===================

-PRDXN's development framework for PRDXN only.
-(Not to be shared with Client.)
+PRDXN's "starting package" used for development.